Free Shipping On Orders Above $75

 About the Author:

-The wife in Islam is the queen of the house.
-The rights of wife in Islam matter very much.
-They teach families how to live with mercy, fairness, and love.
+The rights of wife in Islam matter more than many people realize.
+She is the queen of the house.
+Islam teaches families to live with mercy, fairness, and love.
 Understanding the status of women in Islam, helps us learn that Islam never meant for women to be treated as “less,” but as precious and valued.

-Allah loves kindness in families.
 A Muslim home isn’t meant to feel scary or heavy.
 It should be free from shouting and hurtful words.
-It should feel safe.
-A place where people can breathe, feel loved, and grow closer to Allah.
-This is what the rights of wife in Islam are about.
+It should be a place where people can breathe, feel loved, and grow closer to Allah.
+This is exactly what fulfilling the rights of wife in Islam helps us achieve.

 A “wife” in Islam is not someone’s helper.
 She has feelings.
 She is a partner.
 She is someone Allah has honoured.
-Marriage is meant to be teamwork.
-It is two people helping each other live with faith and good character.
+Marriage is meant to be teamwork, two people helping each other live with faith and good character.
 It is the right of wife in Islam to be supported, protected, and treated as part of a team.

 وَمِنْ آيَاتِهِ أَنْ خَلَقَ لَكُم مِّنْ أَنفُسِكُمْ أَزْوَاجًا لِّتَسْكُنَُوا إِلَيْهَا وَجَعَلَ بَيْنَكُم مَّوَدَّةً وَرَحْمَةً ۚ إِنَّ فِي ذَٰلِكَ لَآيَاتٍ لِّقَوْمٍ يَتَفَكَّرُون

 The rights of wife in Islam require that a husband treat his wife with kindness, fairness, and respect.
 This is not merely “good behaviour.”
 It is linked to the true status of women in Islam.
 Understanding the rights of wife in Islam is essential because Islam honours women not only with words but through tangible care and genuine treatment within the home.
-This is how the status of women in Islam truly comes alive, ensuring that love, safety, and mercy guide family life.
+Respecting the status of women in Islam helps ensure that love, safety, and mercy guide family life.
+Here are some of the most basic and prominent rights of women in the Qur'an and Sunnah:

 Islam teaches that being strong doesn’t mean being harsh.
 Real strength is being patient, responsible, and kind.